tomsWebConsulting/twcsl/Block/Form/Form Block Date Field Years Past Threshold/README.md

 This code is client side and it is possible to bypass it.
 In other words you still need to be checking manually the forms data to verify it.
 Consider this code more of an aid not a solid gate.
 This is a limitation of Squarespace.
-They don't allow access to the back to alter form validation routines.
+They don't allow access to the back end to alter form validation routines.

 ## Demo